jtramm/openmc/docs/source/methods/random_ray.rst

 behavior if a single simulation cell is able to score to multiple filter mesh cells.
 In the future, the capability to fully support mesh tallies may be added to OpenMC, but for now this restriction needs to be respected.

+Flux tallies are handled slightly differently than in Monte Carlo.
+By default, in MC, flux tallies are reported in units of tracklength (cm), so must be manually normalized by volume by the user to produce an estimate of flux in units of cm^-2 (or can alternatively be normalized via a separated volume calculation process as discussed in the :ref:`Volume Calculation Section<usersguide_volume>`).
+In random ray, as the volumes are computed on-the-fly as part of the transport process, the flux tallies are by default reported in units of flux (cm^-2) rather than tracklength.
+If the user wishes to report unnormalized tracklength tallies, then an option for this is available, as described in the :ref:`Random Ray User Guide Section<usersguide_>

 .. _usersguide_fixed_source_methods: